atimpone/aws-foundation-journey/content/01-dev/02-establish-the-environment/01-create-master-aws-account.md

 See [Enable MFA on the AWS Account Root User](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html#id_root-user_manage_mfa) for instructions.

+{{% notice warning %}}
+**Do not create administrative access keys for the root user:** Under no circumstances create programmatic access keys for your AWS account root user and admininistrative bootstrap users.
+{{% /notice %}}

 ## 6. Set Alternate Contacts

 Using the root user, set the Alternate Contacts for your account so that notifications of billing, operations, and security events are routed to the proper teams.
 As a best practice, you can use email distribution lists so that notifications are set to multiple people in the same team.